dafplant/CV/README.md

 ## Interests

-**Music:** I have played drums for 20 years, and still play almost every day.
+**Music:** I have played drums for 20 years, and still play every day.
 Learning to play drums has given me a dedication to completing a task, and the ability to think laterally; especially as the music I play can be in very unusual time signatures.
 I play in two local bands with my friends and try to keep as active as I can in the music scene.

 **Computing:** Building computers!
-I have built many PCs over the past 5 years and I'm always happy to start on the next one.
-I have always been interested in computer hardware since our first computer we had in 1993.
+I have built many PCs over the past 5 years.
+I have built small business PCs and large gaming PCs, and enjoy the research of which parts are the most effective for each build.
+I have been interested in computer hardware since our first computer we had in 1993, and have been very involved in gaming since that time too.